erg55/Various/Spadeskmerincrease/README.md

  ```

 And that should work!
+Though make sure and load the the same version of gcc before running SPAdes otherwise it will fail.

- -DSPADES_MAX_K option and lift the checks in spades.py and around
+NOTE: Information of compiling spades with -DSPADES_MAX_K option and lift the checks in spades.py did not work
-  SPAdes using -DSPADES_MAX_K option, and then changed the 'MAX_K' value in the 'options_storage.py' file accordingly.
-  MAX_K constant in spades_pipeline/options_storage.py